hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/766_25_brother_shivananda.md

 Let people speak out their own opinions, why should we object?
-Without studying Ramakrishna Paramahamsa first, one can never understand the real import of the Vedas, the Vedanta, of the *Bhâgavata* and the other Purânas.
+Without studying Ramakrishna Paramahamsa first, one can never understand the real import of the Vedas, the Vedanta, of the *Bhāgavata* and the other Purānas.
 His life is a searchlight of infinite power thrown upon the whole mass of Indian religious thought.
 He was the living commentary to the Vedas and to their aim.
 He had lived in one life the whole cycle of the national religious existence in India.

-Whether Bhagavân Shri Krishna was born at all we are not sure; and Avataras like Buddha and Chaitanya are monotonous; Ramakrishna Paramahamsa is the latest and the most perfect — the concentrated embodiment of knowledge, love, renunciation, catholicity, and the desire
+Whether Bhagavān Shri Krishna was born at all we are not sure; and Avataras like Buddha and Chaitanya are monotonous; Ramakrishna Paramahamsa is the latest and the most perfect — the concentrated embodiment of knowledge, love, renunciation, catholicity, and the desire